andreasmhallberg/readingnotes/Maamouri, 2006. Literacy.md

 - Arabs cannot use their linguistic intuition, as speaker of other languages can.
 76

+- Absence of vowels in orthography is a problem: 77

-- "The absence of vowels in the fuṣḥā Arabic text is an unnecessary and costly idiosyncrasy of the Arabic writing system."
-77
+  > The absence of vowels in the fuṣḥā Arabic text is an unnecessary and costly idiosyncrasy of the Arabic writing system.

 - Garden-path sentences. *ktb ´l-kt´b.* 77